Class O & Class 1 Fire Resistance

 1. Fire Resistance on Softwoods, Hardwoods, MDF, Chipboard, Melamine faced sheet, Bamboo, Steel.

-2. Interior and Exterior Fire Suppression: Fire Retardent products for doors, decking, bar-tops, panelling, cladding and floors.
+2. Interior and Exterior Fire Suppression: Fire Retardant products for doors, decking, bar-tops, paneling, cladding and floors.

 3. Fire Painting over existing Painted surfaces, Varnished, Stained and Unpainted surfaces.